Share:

 The county appears to have taken legal action against Crivella, but again, Guy declined to comment on the case or to even disclose what actions have been taken.

 Crivella said he feels like he’s being singled out because a study the county is asking for is typically only done for federal projects.
-He’s trying to come into compliance with the county’s request to remove the fill, he said, in an email June 26.
+He’s trying to come into compliance with the county’s request to remove the fill, he said in an email June 26.

 Rick Hardy, SOLA3 treasurer, said he was unaware that anything was going to be happening at the site.
-He said he’s under the impression the county and the Army Corp are overseeing the fill removal process.
+He said he’s under the impression the county and the Army Corps are overseeing the fill removal process.